redpesk-core/afb-app-manager/docs/plugs.md

 the currently connected equipment and the encoding of data sent on CAN.

-For example, if you install an equipment (hardware) on the CAN bus, you also install its related plugin (software) that describe it to the CAN bus application.
+For example, if you install equipment (hardware) on the CAN bus, you also install its related plugin (software) that describes it to the CAN bus application.

 As it could be deduced from the description, the CAN bus application is installed once and the plugins that describe